Members at Large

 Contact Norbert at NTan@AAPIEquityAlliance.org.

-Kiran Bhalla is the Intake Manager at AAPI Equity Alliance (AAPI Equity).
+Kiran Bhalla is the Project Director at AAPI Equity Alliance (AAPI Equity).
 Kiran brings over a decade of experience from the consulting world where she worked on municipal and environmental issues.
 She conducted surveys, interviewed stakeholders, collected and analyzed data, wrote reports, and provided policy recommendations.
 Kiran also managed contracts and projects providing services to municipal clients.

 Kiran received a Bachelor of Arts in International Relations and Political Science from Boston University, and a Master of Arts in Security Studies from Georgetown University.
 She was born and raised in Orange County, California.